innerr/ticat/README.md

         <<<---
 <<<---
 ```

-From the description, we know how modules are executed one by one,
-each one may read or write from the env.
+From this description, we can see how modules execute one by one, and how each one reads from or writes to the environment.

-### The env read/write report from `+`
+### Environment read/write report from `+`

-Beside the flow description, there is a check result about env read/write.
+Besides the flow description, there's also a check result about environment read/write operations.

-An env key-value being read before write will cause a `FATAL` error,
-`risk` is normally fine.
+An environment key-value being read before being written will cause a `FATAL` error.
+A `risk` warning is normally acceptable:
 ```
 -------=<unsatisfied env read>=-------